hbliu/Open4Gene/README.md

 Open4Gene can pick up the Peak2Gene.Pairs based on peak and gene distance (Peak2Gene.Dis) based on the input data.
 Here, the Gene.Annotation is a gene annotation in GRanges object, e.g. EnsDb.Hsapiens.v75.
-Code for preparing object for Open4Gene analysis using Gene.Annotation of EnsDb.Hsapiens.v75.
+Code for preparing an object for Open4Gene analysis using Gene.Annotation of EnsDb.Hsapiens.v75.

-Note: bedtools should be installed and in your PATH for this function
+Note: bedtools should be installed and in your PATH for this function.

 ```r
 if (!require("bedtoolsr", quietly = TRUE)) devtools::install_github("PhanstielLab/bedtoolsr")